Co-authors gone bad – how to avoid publishing conflicts

 Share your own co-author calamities (and solutions)

 The authors invite you to share your own stories of bad (or problematic) co-authors and how you dealt with them.
 Or alternatively, please share a story of good co-authors.
-See you in the comment section.

 Example 4.
 A paper may be submitted for publication without input from one or more co-authors.
 This situation of submitting papers without the knowledge and permission of co-authors appears to be happening more frequently now.
 It is a worrying trend, and it contrary to professional standards and against journal policy.